How to get from San Ignacio to Tikal – Stay in Tikal overnight

 The total journey time is around 2.5 hours via taxi including the border crossing.
 You can add an hour or two if using public transport.

 There is always someone waiting to make money.
-By which I mean ignore anyone saying there aren’t any collectivos running or taxi’s will not go from town.
+By which I mean ignore anyone saying there aren’t any collectivos running or taxi’s will not go from the border.
 As long as you make the park gate by 6pm to buy tickets you will be fine.

 How to travel better for less